Real Testing. Unbiased Reviews.

 Who Makes The Best Lightweight Hiking Boots?

 We have the Salomon X Ultra 5 rated as our best lightweight hiking boots.
-Overall, as a company Salomon produces lightweight, affordable hiking boots.
+Overall, Salomon produces lightweight, affordable hiking boots.

 Is a Lighter Hiking Boot Better?

-No lighter is not always better, however lighter hiking boots tend to have less foot fatigue, more agility and give a better hiking experience overall.
+No, lighter is not always better; however, lighter hiking boots tend to cause less foot fatigue, offer greater agility, and provide a better overall hiking experience.

 What Do You Consider A Lightweight Hiking Boot?